p-j-smith/lipyphilic/docs/index.rst

 ========================================
-lipyphilic: A love of lipids and python!
+LiPyphilic: A love of lipids and python!
 ========================================

 .. include:: ../README.rst